Thinkwise/docs/docs/sf/iterations.md

 | ![](assets/icons8-briefcase-blue-linked-orange.svg) | The work is linked to a requirement and is in sync when it comes to positioning in the iteration tree |
 | ![](assets/icons8-briefcase-blue-warn-orange.svg) | The work is linked to a requirement but is manually placed elsewhere in the iteration tree |

+### Attachments

+To supplement the description of business processes, attachments can be added.
+These attachments will be stored in the database.

+### Linked requirements and linked work

+The *Linked requirements* and *Linked work* details show the requirements and the work that is directly linked to the iteration.

 ### Impact analysis

 The *Impact analysis* tab can also be used to get an overview of all underlying requirements and all underlying work for a certain iteration.
 These overviews differ from the *Linked requirements* and *Linked work* details as they also include the requirements and work of all sub-processes.